davidmcclure/open-syllabus-project/README.md

 ## Usage

-Before you do anything, create a local Postgres database with `createdb osp`.
+First, create a local Postgres database with `createdb osp`.
 This database is used as a holding ground to store metadata before it gets pushed into Overview.

-### `osp corpus`